PixelRetroGames/NewECSEngine/ReadMe.md

 #### Simple Group View

 In this example the filter is `(ECS::Entity, Transform2D and NewTransform2D)`, so the engine will get a Group Iterator over the components of entities that have all of the components from the filter.
-`[entity, transform2D, newTransform]` are references to Components, entity is a component with the id of the entity.
+`[entity, transform2D, newTransform]` are references to Components, entity is a component that holds the id of the entity.

 ```cpp
 for (auto [entity, transform2D, newTransform] : ctx->engine->GetGroupView<ECS::Entity, Transform2D, NewTransform2D>()) {